 Lamb, specifically the fat-tailed sheep, is the predominate meat in Persian cooking.
 Meat is rarely cooked in large pieces, rather it is cut into chunks.
 Typical of Persian cuisine, this dish uses less spices than stews of other Middle Eastern countries.
 Onions are a fundamental seasoning in this cuisine, while garlic is generally ignored.

-3 pounds boneless lamb or beef shoulder, cubed
+- 3 lbs. boneless lamb or beef shoulder, cubed

 - 4 cups (2 lbs.) peeled, seeded, and chopped tomatoes

 - ½ cup chopped fresh coriander or parsley

 - Heat the oil in a large pot over medium heat.
 Add the lamb and onions and sauté until the meat is browned on all sides, 5 to 10 minutes per side.

 - Cover and cook over medium heat, stirring frequently, for 30 minutes.

 - Add the tomatoes, coriander or parsley, salt, and pepper.